-PART I INSPECTION PROCEDURES AND CERTAIN OBSERVATIONS Members of the Board's inspection staff ("the inspection team") conducted primary procedures for the inspection from August 4, 2014 to August 8, 2014.4 A. Review of Audit Engagement The inspection procedures included a review of portions of the Firm's audit work on one issuer audit engagement in which it played a role but was not the principal auditor.
-This review did not identify any audit performance issues that, in the inspection team's view, resulted in the Firm failing to obtain sufficient appropriate audit evidence to fulfill the objectives of its role in the engagement.
-B. Review of Quality Control System In addition to evaluating the quality of the audit work performed on a specific audit engagement, the inspection included review of certain of the Firm's practices, policies, and procedures related to audit quality.
+PART I INSPECTION PROCEDURES AND CERTAIN OBSERVATIONS Members of the Board's inspection staff ("the inspection team") conducted primary procedures for the inspection from April 20, 2015 to April 23, 2015.5 A. Review of Audit Engagement The inspection procedures included a review of portions of one issuer audit performed by the Firm.
+This review did not identify any audit performance issues that, in the inspection team's view, resulted in the Firm failing to obtain sufficient appropriate audit evidence to support an audit opinion.
+B. Review of Quality Control System In addition to evaluating the quality of the audit work performed on a specific audit, the inspection included review of certain of the Firm's practices, policies, and procedures related to audit quality.
 This review addressed practices, policies, and procedures concerning audit performance, training, compliance with independence standards, client acceptance and retention, and the establishment of policies and procedures.
-C. Information Concerning PCAOB Inspections Generally Applicable to Triennially Inspected Firms Board inspections include reviews of certain portions of selected audit work performed by the inspected firm and reviews of certain aspects of the firm's quality control system.
-The inspections are designed to identify deficiencies in audit work and defects or potential defects in the firm's system of quality control related to the firm's For this purpose, "primary procedures" include field work, other review of audit work papers, and the evaluation of the Firm's quality control policies and procedures through review of documentation and interviews of Firm personnel.
-Primary procedures do not include (1) inspection planning, which is generally performed prior to primary procedures, and (2) inspection follow-up procedures, wrap-up, analysis of results, and the preparation of the inspection report, which generally extend beyond the primary procedures.
+C. Information Concerning PCAOB Inspections that is Generally Applicable to Triennially Inspected Firms A Board inspection includes a review of certain portions of selected audit work performed by the inspected firm and a review of certain aspects of the firm's quality control system.
+The inspections are designed to identify deficiencies in audit work and defects or potential defects in the firm's system of quality control related to the firm's audits.
+The focus on deficiencies, defects, and potential defects necessarily carries through to reports on inspections and, accordingly, Board inspection reports are not For this purpose, "primary procedures" include field work, other review of audit work papers, and the evaluation of the Firm's quality control policies and procedures through review of documentation and interviews of Firm personnel.
+Primary procedures do not include (1) inspection planning, which is performed prior to primary procedures, and (2) inspection follow-up procedures, wrap-up, analysis of results, and the preparation of the inspection report, which extend beyond the primary procedures.